Have you used

 Though yield offers a nice mechanism to preserve the state and offer a deferred execution, it is used less in the daily programming basis.
 But still it's good to know what this yield does.

-When the yield return statement is executed in the Iterator method, it returns the value immediately from the method, preserving the current state where it left.
+statement is executed in the Iterator method, it returns the value immediately from the method, preserving the current state where it left.
 If the Iterator is called again, then the execution starts from the line where the method has paused it's execution previously.
 Behind the scenes it builds a state machine for doing this job.

 Let me explain how to use iterator in a method, get accessor and in operator.